korinVR/WebGLBuildAndDeploy/README.md

-# WebGL Build Tools
+# Unity WebGL Build and Deploy

 This is a Unity package to simplify my WebGL build and deployment flow.
 Only Amazon S3 is supported.

-Attention: This tool is only developed for me and will not be useful for everyone.
+Attention: This utility is only developed for me and will not be useful for everyone.
 Modify it if needed.
 Attention: It might not work on macOS (I use Windows).

 ## Requirements